 Can a couple provide for child support obligations and amounts in their premarital agreement?
 Under Texas law, a premarital agreement cannot adversely impact child support.
 For instance, the contract cannot determine which parent will wholly be responsible for paying child support.
 Parties can agree on extra help for private lessons, extracurricular activities, travel, and so on.

-With every custody proceeding, the court will order child support based upon calculations using the Texas Child Support Guidelines.
+The court will order child support based upon calculations using the Texas Child Support Guidelines with every custody proceeding.
 No child should be made to suffer for lack of support simply because their parents entered into a premarital agreement with terms contrary to guidelines.

 Future parents can agree to child support more than what Guidelines are required but cannot reduce or eliminate child support in violation of Guidelines.
 For example, they could decide the wealthier parent should provide additional monthly support, paying child-related expenses for extracurricular activities, and funding a college trust.
 But couples cannot agree to eliminate or diminish a parent's legal obligation to support their child.

-Generally, a premarital agreement cannot negatively impact third parties' rights to the agreement, such as the creditor of one or both spouses.
-That child may enforce a provision in the understanding that creates a beneficial right in the child as a third party beneficiary.
+Generally, a premarital agreement cannot negatively impact third parties rights to the agreement, such as the creditor of one or both spouses.
+That child may enforce a provision that creates beneficial ownership in the child as a third-party beneficiary.
 Say the premarital agreement included a provision to fund a college trust, as an example.
 Still, the parents either failed to pay into the trust or remove funds from the educational trust for some reason.